mehulagg/gitlab/doc/ci/yaml/README.md

 `include:local` includes a file from the same repository as `.gitlab-ci.yml`.
 It's referenced with full paths relative to the root directory (`/`).

-You can only use files that are tracked by Git on the same branch your configuration file is on.
-If you `include:local`, make sure that both `.gitlab-ci.yml` and the local file are on the same branch.
+If you use `include:local`, make sure that both `.gitlab-ci.yml` and the local file are on the same branch.

 You can't include local files through Git submodules paths.